Agnes Blannbekin: Criticism and support

 Modern scholars are splintered over the themes and messages of Blannbekin.
 Most accounts take a gynocentric viewpoint, e.g. analyzing the erotic images of Christ in terms of feminist criticism; this presents a patterned shift in her reception: as third-wave feminism of the early 1990s reintroduced sex-positivity and Blannbekin's Life and Revelations came back into the medievalist spotlight, her work garnered a remarkable amount of support.
 Before this, eroticism intermingled with Christian revelations were treated disdainfully.

 Additionally, modern critics are increasingly more concerned with explicating the prejudice (albeit standard) in her work:Medieval women, like medieval men, had the choice to support or subvert Christianity's efforts to marginalize and persecute groups such as homosexuals, lepers, Jews, and people of color.
 Thus, we find Agnes repeating the widely known legend about the death of sodomites at the birth of Christ.
 She repeatedly condemns Jews, presents a negative portrayal of Ethiopians and associates dark skin with evil, and interprets leprosy as a sign of moral corruption.
-When read from the perspective of any of these marginalized groups, Agnes's religious beliefs are put into sharp relief as an example of Christian hegemonic strategies, often successful, to employ its subaltern members to its own ends.While this is a mar on the universality of Blannbekin's work, it is still an opportunity for scholars of women's spirituality to peer into the life of an "odd" beguine who emblemizes common topics of interest in Medieval mysticism.
+When read from the perspective of any of these marginalized groups, Agnes's religious beliefs are put into sharp relief as an example of Christian hegemonic strategies, often successful, to employ its subaltern members to its own ends.While this aspect limits the universality of Blannbekin's work, it nevertheless provides scholars of medieval women's spirituality with insight into the life of a beguine whose experiences reflect themes commonly discussed in medieval mysticism.